 When trying to comply with all of the various data security regulations (like PCI DSS or HIPAA), it is critical to have the right procedures and products in place.

 A variety of government agencies have already implemented solutions such as the GoAnywhere managed file transfer solution.
 GoAnywhere takes a standards-based approach to data security using proven FIPS 140-2 validated encryption, SSL, TLS and SSH protocols, along with role-based administration and detailed audit trails.
 This comprehensive approach allows federal agencies to protect and automate their batch transmissions, perform ad-hoc transfers safely and provide a compliant alternative to email attachments.

-Linoma Software will be demonstrating the GoAnywhere solution, which is now listed in the GSA Advantage Directory, at the upcoming FOSE Government Technology and IT Expo held in Washington DC, May 14-16.
+Linoma Software [now HelpSystems] will be demonstrating the GoAnywhere solution, which is now listed in the GSA Advantage Directory, at the upcoming FOSE Government Technology and IT Expo held in Washington DC, May 14-16.

 In the State of the Union Address, the President encouraged Congress to pass laws to "give our government a greater capacity to secure our networks and deter attacks."